There are so many different types of fat out there.

 - Trans fat has no place in the food chain (or our bodies).

-- The best cooking fats are coconut oil, animal fats, and extra virgin olive oil.
+- The most heat-stable cooking fats are coconut oil, animal fats, and extra virgin olive oil.

 - Saturated fat is not harmful like once thought, but that doesn’t mean we should consume it in unlimited amounts.